A child can travel without a child car seat in some circumstances.

 Children under 3 must be in a child car seat.
 If there’s no seat belt, they can’t travel.

-A child over 3 can travel in a back seat without a car seat and without a seat belt if the vehicle doesn’t have one.
+A child aged 3 or older can travel in a back seat without a car seat and without a seat belt if the vehicle doesn’t have one.